 \begin{remark} Our work provides a rather complete answer to Majda's open question on multi-dimensional rarefaction waves \cite{MajdaBook} (see also Section \ref{subsection:prior-results-rarefaction-waves}) in the case of two dimensional ideal gas dynamics.
 The three dimensional ideal gas dynamics can be handled exactly in the same way. \end{remark}

 \begin{remark}[Linear estimates]

 We provide energy bounds for linearized acoustical waves in rarefaction wave regions without loss of derivatives.
 We use energy and flux norms in standard Sobolev spaces so that the estimates do not degenerate even at the boundaries of the rarefaction wave regions.
-In contrast, Alinhac's works on multi-dimensional rarefaction \cite{AlinhacWaveRare1, AlinhacWaveRare2} and the subsequent following-up papers \cite{Li1991,ChenLi,WangYin} rely on linear estimates in spacetime co-normal spaces that lose derivatives and degenerate near boundaries. \end{remark}
+In contrast, Alinhac's works on multi-dimensional rarefaction \cite{AlinhacWaveRare1, AlinhacWaveRare2} and the subsequent {follow-up} papers \cite{Li1991,ChenLi,WangYin} rely on linear estimates in spacetime co-normal spaces that lose derivatives and degenerate near boundaries. \end{remark}

-\begin{remark}[Nonlinear estimates] We provide nonlinear energy bounds which is uniform with respect to $\varepsilon$ and $\delta$.
+\begin{remark}[Nonlinear estimates] We provide nonlinear energy bounds {which are} uniform with respect to $\varepsilon$ and $\delta$.
 There are no loss of derivatives in our nonlinear energy estimates.
-The previous work \cite{AlinhacWaveRare1,AlinhacWaveRare2,Li1991,ChenLi,WangYin} employ Nash-Moser iteration scheme with loss of derivatives on the nonlinear level. \end{remark}
+The previous work \cite{AlinhacWaveRare1,AlinhacWaveRare2,Li1991,ChenLi,WangYin} employ Nash-Moser iteration scheme with loss of derivatives {at the nonlinear level.} \end{remark}

 \begin{remark}[The geometry of hypersurfaces and the stability]

 We give a complete description of the geometry of the rarefaction wave fronts $C_u$.
 Roughly speaking, it is completely captured by the second fundamental form $\chi$.
 If $\chi$ vanishes, the problem reduces to one-dimensional rarefaction waves.